Bishop Sycamore High School scandal: Coach Leroy Johnson

 Leroy Johnson Jr., also known as Roy Johnson, is an American football coach who most recently served as the head coach of the Bishop Sycamore Centurions.

 During 2018, Johnson was signed to the Christians of Faith Academy as the athletic director and assistant coach.
 During the end of the season, the team collapsed due to financial reasons.
 In 2020, Johnson rebranded the Christians of Faith Academy to Bishop Sycamore.
-On August 29, 2021, the team played IMG Academy on ESPN but lost 58–0 and put Johnson on the hot seat of getting fired.
+On August 29, 2021, the team played IMG Academy on ESPN but lost 58–0 as Johnson was on the verge of getting fired.
 After the game, Johnson came under heavy scrutiny.
 It was revealed that there was an active arrest warrant for Johnson relating to "fraudulent misrepresentation, conversion, and unjust enrichment".
 Johnson also faced a civil lawsuit filed by ARN Hospitality, which claimed he owed them $110,685 for not paying any portion of the bill from the hotel where the players were housed.
-He faces similar lawsuits for failure to pay from a busing company and a football helmet manufacturer.
-Johnson has also taken out a loan of $100,000 but never repaid the bank.
+He faced similar lawsuits for failure to pay from a busing company and a football helmet manufacturer.
+Johnson had also taken out a loan of $100,000 but never repaid the bank.

-Former athletes at Bishop Sycamore also revealed that Johnson's football play calls all came from Madden NFL video games and that the team attacked a homeless man for attempting to break into Johnson's car.
+Former athletes at Bishop Sycamore also stated that Johnson's football play calls all came from Madden NFL video games and that the team attacked a homeless man who attempted to break into Johnson's car.
 The only class offered to students was a religious class taught by Johnson.